Zack MacEwen: Professional

-Vancouver Canucks
+Vancouver Canucks (2017–2021)

-On March 3, 2017, he signed a three-year entry level contract with the Vancouver Canucks of the National Hockey League (NHL).
+On March 3, 2017, he signed a three-year entry-level contract with the Vancouver Canucks of the National Hockey League (NHL).
 He later signed an amateur tryout contract with the Canucks American Hockey League (AHL) affiliate, the Utica Comets, on April 10, 2017.
 He scored his first career AHL goal on October 29, 2017, against the Charlotte Checkers and ended his first professional season with 33 points in 66 games.
 He was awarded the Ian Anderson Award as the Comets' Most Improved rookie.

 After attending the Canucks training camp, MacEwen was assigned to the Comets to begin the 2018–19 season in the AHL.
 He was recalled from the AHL on February 10, 2019, after a four-point game the previous night against the Rochester Americans.
 He subsequently made his NHL debut on February 11, 2019, against the San Jose Sharks.
-He recorded his first NHL point in his debut with an assist on Derrick Pouliot's goal however the Canucks lost 7–2.
+He recorded his first NHL point in his debut with an assist on Derrick Pouliot's goal.
+However, the Canucks lost 7–2.
 MacEwen played four games for Vancouver before eventually being reassigned to Utica.

 After spending the first 13 games of the 2019–20 season with the Comets, MacEwen and Tyler Graovac were recalled to the NHL on November 13, with Jalen Chatfield sent down to the AHL in their place.
-He scored his first NHL goal on December 3 in the first period of a 5-2 victory over the Ottawa Senators.
+He scored his first NHL goal on December 3 in the first period of a 5–2 victory over the Ottawa Senators.
 MacEwen was briefly reassigned to Utica when Michael Ferland was activated from concussion protocols, but was called back up four days later when Ferland suffered an additional upper-body injury.
 After the arrival of Tyler Toffoli sent MacEwen back to Utica, he was recalled once more on January 30, when MacEwen and Justin Bailey were called up in place of an injured Tyler Motte.
-With the NHL instituting a strict salary cap for the 2020-21 season, Vancouver general manager Jim Benning began looking at MacEwen as an inexpensive everyday NHL player by February 2020.
+With the NHL instituting a strict salary cap for the 2020–21 season, Vancouver general manager Jim Benning began looking at MacEwen as an inexpensive everyday NHL player by February 2020.
 By the time that the COVID-19 pandemic forced the indefinite suspension of the NHL and AHL seasons, MacEwen had five goals, six points, and 20 penalty minutes in 17 games for Vancouver.
 He also joined Vancouver for the 2020 Stanley Cup playoffs, appearing in six games for a team that defeated the defending champion St. Louis Blues before losing in the second round to the Vegas Golden Knights.